davidsoto94/bookingAPI/README.md

 }

-PUT /Reservations:    can only be access with the token given by the login, modifies, if there is any avaliability, the room reservation.
+PUT /Reservations:    Can only be access with the token given by the login, modifies, if there is any avaliability, the room reservation.

 {